PersonaMark: Personalized LLM watermarking for model protection and user attribution: Introduction

 \section{Introduction}

-Since the advent of ChatGPT, large language models (LLMs) have gained significant traction, driving advancements across various fields such as automatic news composition, social media content generation, and creative writing assistance.
-LLMs have become indispensable tools, influencing numerous aspects of daily life \cite{chen_soulchat_2023,huang_lawyer_2023,dan_educhat_2023,li_ecomgpt_2023,luo_yayi_2023,yuyang_yu-yang-listarwhisper_2024,wang_transgpt_2024,wang_techgpt-20_2024,gmftby_gmftbygmftbyscience-llm_2024}.
-Concurrently, the rise of customized and proprietary LLMs tailored for specific domains has introduced new ethical, legal, and social challenges.
-These include concerns around content authenticity, copyright, intellectual property (IP) protection, and the regulation of AI-generated content.
-Companies developing domain-specific LLMs face critical challenges in safeguarding proprietary knowledge and copyrighted material.
+Since the inception of ChatGPT, Large Language Models (LLMs) have garnered significant attention, spearheading advancements across various domains, including automatic news composition, social media content generation, and creative writing assistance.
+These models have become essential tools, impacting numerous facets of daily life \cite{chen_soulchat_2023,huang_lawyer_2023,dan_educhat_2023,luo_yayi_2023}.
+In parallel, the growth of customized and proprietary LLMs tailored to specific fields has introduced new ethical, legal, and social challenges.
+These challenges encompass concerns surrounding content authenticity, copyright, intellectual property (IP) protection, and the regulation of AI-generated content.
+Organizations developing domain-specific LLMs encounter substantial hurdles in protecting proprietary knowledge and copyrighted material.

-Among the most vulnerable are personalized LLMs, which require robust copyright protections.
-These models, designed to replicate specific tones, personalities, or speech patterns—often aligned with the Myers-Briggs Type Indicator (MBTI) or other personal characteristics—are increasingly employed in various professional and personal contexts \cite{teper_leveraging_2024,wozniak_personalized_2024,neelakanteswara_rags_2024,sabour2022chatbotsmentalhealthsupport}.
+Among the most susceptible are personalized Large Language Models (LLMs), which necessitate robust copyright protections.
+These models are designed to emulate specific tones, personalities, or speech patterns—often aligned with the Myers-Briggs Type Indicator (MBTI) or other personal characteristics—and are increasingly utilized in various professional and personal contexts \cite{teper_leveraging_2024,wozniak_personalized_2024,neelakanteswara_rags_2024,noauthor_characterai_nodate,sabour2022chatbotsmentalhealthsupport}.
 As the trend towards personalized LLMs grows, ensuring the authenticity and control of their generated outputs becomes crucial.
-Examples of such models include Character.AI\footnote{https://character.ai/}, CharacterGLM\cite{zhou_characterglm_2023}, and ChatPLUG\cite{tian2023chatplugopendomaingenerativedialogue}, which consistently produce outputs that reflect distinct personalities and stable character traits, including unique language styles.
+Examples of such models include Character.AI \cite{noauthor_characterai_nodate}, CharacterGLM\cite{zhou_characterglm_2023}, and ChatPLUG\cite{tian2023chatplugopendomaingenerativedialogue}, which consistently produce outputs that reflect distinct personalities and stable character traits, including unique language styles.